 - Pour into a blender (in 2 batches, if necessary) taking care to avoid burns by not filling the blender more than halfway.
-Add the basil, cashews, and nutritional yeast and blend until smooth.
+Add the basil, tofu, and nutritional yeast and blend until smooth.

 - Return soup to the pot, season with salt and pepper to taste, and keep warm.
 Shred the remaining zucchini with a spiral slicer, mandolin, or grater.
 Pour soup into bowls and sprinkle grated zucchini over top.